-In casual American English, "How do you spell your last name?" sounds like "HOW doo yoo SPEHL yor last NAYM".
-Three things happen here, and the headline one is the Silent T/D Across Words: a consonant in the cluster between words drops out.
+Americans pronounce "How do you spell your last name?" as "HOW doo yoo SPEHL yor last NAYM" in casual speech.
+Three things bend the textbook pronunciation.
+The headline is the Silent T/D Across Words — a consonant in the cluster between words drops out.
+It lands on last, what turns word-by-word reading into actual conversation.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.